OnePair/ethb-did/README.md

 # EthB-DID Library

-> A library to create and manage Ethb-DIDs.
+> A library for the creation and management Ethb-DIDs.

 This reference implementation facilitates a hybrid DID method that combines the best of the Ethereum blockchain and IPFS.